 This verse safeguards the gospel from becoming a system of human effort.
 If works are allowed to share the foundation with faith, grace is diluted and assurance collapses.
 Galatians 2:16 preserves the integrity of redemption by locating justification entirely in Christ.
 Faith does not replace works as a new achievement; it abandons achievement altogether and rests in what Christ has done.

-This clarity explains why life with God is grounded in grace rather than performance, as shown in What Is Eternal Life?.
+This clarity explains why life with God is grounded in grace rather than performance, as shown in https://goodchristiannetwork.com/a-study-in/.
 Eternal life flows from being justified by faith, not from fulfilling legal requirements.
-It also reinforces the posture of trust Scripture consistently calls believers to embrace, echoing the wisdom found in Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”.
+It also reinforces the posture of trust Scripture consistently calls believers to embrace, echoing the wisdom found in https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/.

 Within the story of redemption, Galatians 2:16 stands as a line that must not be crossed.
 It declares that justification belongs to God’s grace alone, received through faith, and never earned by works of the law.